lewagon/dotfiles/04-Front-End/09-Stimulus-JS/05-Stimulus-With-Plugins/README.md

 And visit `localhost:8000`.

-Boostratp is already installed, and `Stimulus` is already setup in the `index.html` head.
+Bootstrap is already installed, and `Stimulus` is already setup in the `index.html` head.

 However, you will still need to install `Chart.js` yourself in the next step.
 And, we will be creating **3 separate Stimulus controller files** in `lib/controllers/` to handle each type of chart.
 For each one, you will need to: